rriemann/blog/about.markdown

 ## About Me

-I study physics in Berlin (Germany) at the Humboldt-University.
+I study physics in Berlin (Germany) at the Humboldt University.
-In my free time I like to play with opensource, especially linux, kde, latex, root, ruby and other programs related to my studies.
+I like to play with opensource, especially linux, kde, latex, root, ruby and other programs related to my studies.

+In my spare time I like to play guitar.
+Recently I discovered Tango Argentino for me.
+I like the most kinds of sports, i.e. volleyball, swimming, skating, jogging, badminton, skiing etc. Last I joined my university's a-capella choir.
+That turned out to be really awesome.

 ## Contact